Answering Your Season 6 Questions

 It's a parent sort of longing for it.

-I think even when people are sort of seeing it, and then we did hear from a lot of people afterwards that said, yeah, like we were very uncomfortable with how Lisa was talking about this and was talking about his death and that she was pushing him towards these treatments that were possibly life-threatening.
+And I think because that seems so awful, I think even when people are sort of seeing it, and then we did hear from a lot of people afterwards that said, yeah, like we were very uncomfortable with how Lisa was talking about this and was talking about his death and that she was pushing him towards these treatments that were possibly life-threatening.

-But I think it's just, yeah, like people don't want to, there's just such a strong desire to not believe that a parent would do that to their child, but it just sort of keeps them from seeing it as disturbing as it is.
+But I think it's just, yeah, like people don't want to, there's just such a strong desire to not believe that a parent would do that to their child, that it just sort of keeps them from seeing it as disturbing as it is.

 Well, this is our sort of, I guess, midway mailbag episode because we have more coverage of this case coming.
+We're going to talk to some of the people we've heard from.

+We are going to check back in with Michelle and Sabrina.
 And I know a lot of people have questions about where the status of a possible criminal investigation is.

 As far as we know, there has not been one initiated.